Oklahoma City Swap Meet

 There are always tables and tables full of old tools at Mary’s.
 Sullivan bought a tiny wrench. =)

 He shot the gun into the ground while I was standing there.
 The little girl said, “Did you just shoot that?”
 She was adorable and knew how to play the guitar.

-I’m almost positive you can’t legally sell military ribbons.
+I don’t think it’s legal to sell military ribbons.
 I think you can only trade them, but I bet you can find a lot for sale at flea markets.